mythril-forge/vanilla-spells/spells/level-2/flock-of-familiars.md

 ---

 ## Description
-You temporarily summon three familiars&mdash;spirits that take animal forms of your choice.
+You temporarily summon three familiars—spirits that take animal forms of your choice.
 Each familiar uses the same rules and options for a familiar conjured by the [*find familiar*](./find-familiar) spell.
 All the familiars conjured by this spell must be the same type of creature (celestials, fey, or fiends; your choice).
 If you already have a familiar conjured by the [*find familiar*](./find-familiar) spell or similar means, then one fewer familiars are conjured by this spell.